 Cl2 + H2O ↔ HCl + HOCl

-Low level exposure of chlorine causes eye, skin and respiratory tract irritation, sore throat, coughing, etc. Higher levels of exposure to chlorine causes burning of eyes and skin, chest tightness, narrowing of bronchi, rapid breathing, wheezing, blue coloring of the skin, accumulation of fluid in lungs, etc. Very high exposure may cause severe burns to eye and skin, lung collapse, noncardiogenic pulmonary edema, etc and may lead to death.
+Symptoms of chlorine gas exposure are usually varied depending on the type of exposure.
+For instance, Low-level exposure to chlorine causes eye, skin, and respiratory tract irritation, sore throat, coughing, etc. Whereas, higher levels of exposure to chlorine cause burning of eyes and skin, chest tightness, narrowing of bronchi, rapid breathing, wheezing, the blue coloring of the skin, accumulation of fluid in lungs, etc. In case of, very high exposure results, in severe burns to the eye and skin, lung collapse, noncardiogenic pulmonary edema, etc and may lead to death.

 Some health effects associated with chlorine gas exposure are given below:

 |5 – 15 ppm||Moderate irritation of the respiratory tract.|